How to Lift Up Those Who Are Down, Part 2

 You study the three words – they’re amazing.
 “We were encouraging, we were your cheerleaders, we were the dad who said, ‘You can make it, son!
 You can make it, son!
 Hang in there.
 I love you!
 Oh, you fell down, you blew it, just sinned again, you went out and got drunk, God understands!
 We still love you.
 Come on, get up, let’s go again!
 Oh, it’s alright, I know it’s tough and you’ve been in those pagan temples.
 Hey, get up and do it again!
 We love you.
 Hang in there!’

 “And then we comforted.
-And we cried, like a dad does at times.”
+And we cried.”
 And then a final word, “We implored, we urged,” there’s a sense of urgency, “we stood up and said, ‘Hey, you’re playing games with God.
 Step up to the daggon plate, and walk with God, and say no to sin, and do what you know is right.’”